Disney Paris Holiday

 Plane – Unless you live in France, the quickest and easiest way to visit Disneyland is by flying.
 Compare prices on websites such as Skyscanner and look out for airlines such as RyanAir, EasyJet, Air France and Transavia; these are budget airlines that offer decent prices.

 Train – You can also catch the train from London to Disneyland Paris using the Eurostar or you can catch a train from within Europe to Chatelet Des Halles then catch the RER A to Marne – la – Valle – Chessy.
-Disneyland Paris is a great way to finish a 2 days in Paris trip.
+A Disney Paris Holiday is a great way to finish a 2 days in Paris trip.

 Car/Ferry – Alternatively, you can drive via the Euro tunnel or the ferry and drive to Disney.
 From Dover to Disneyland Paris, the journey will take between 4 – 5 hours if you take the Channel Tunnel whilst a ferry from Folkstone to Calais will take 35 minutes.